Kaligraphy247/podcast-it/README.md

 3. **Install dependencies**:
    The plugin requires the `google-genai` package, which is specified in the plugin metadata and will be installed automatically by Open WebUI.

-   > You might not need this, `google-genai` might already be installed in you development or deployment environment (even in docker images)
+   > You might not need this, `google-genai` might already be installed in you development or deployment environment (including in docker images)

 ## Usage